fmp777/jquery-plugin-boilerplate/README.md

 # jquery-plugin-boilerplate
-Slightly modified version of jquery-boilerplate.
-This version makes your life easier by allowing direct calling of plugin functions with arguments.
-It also allows for recursive options/settings extension whereas the original will overwrite your multidimensional settings.
+Slightly modified version of [jquery-boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate).
+This version makes your life easier by allowing direct calling of plugin functions with arguments and recursive options/settings extension whereas the original will overwrite your multidimensional settings.

+Also removed all the coffeescript compile and minification bloat.
+Its a boilerplate not a plugin.
+Copy, paste, and modify!

+### Explanation of the differences

 In the original to call your function, you had to have the plugin object saved to variable OR you needed to get it by calling
 ```js